 Though off season may have worse weather, flights can cost a mere fraction of what they normally do.

-A good compromise is flying during the shoulder season, when tourism starts to drop and the seasons are changing.
+A good compromise is finding flight deals during the shoulder season, when tourism starts to drop and the seasons are changing.

 3) Check Multiple Airports

 Also, consider airports outside the city.
-It may be cheaper to fly to a nearby location and then catch a bus or a train to your destination.
+You may get a better deal if you fly to a nearby location and then catch a bus or a train to your destination.

 4) Be Flexible With Dates